OpenFunction/OpenFunction/README.md

    ofn install --all
    ```

-For more information about how to use the `ofn install` command, refer to [ofn install document](https://github.com/OpenFunction/cli/blob/main/docs/install.md).
+You can refer to [ofn install document](https://github.com/OpenFunction/cli/blob/main/docs/install.md) for more information about the `ofn install` command.

 ### Run a function sample